BGCG/project4/README.md

 ### Design

-#### Logo
+#### Logo and font

 The logo displays the name of the site in Caveat, which is a handwriting family provided by Google Fonts.
 It has a very organic look to represent the leaves of certain vegetables or sprouts from a plant.
 The font is coloured in green to further add to this organic theme.
+The logo contrasts with the serif font EB Garamond from Google Fonts, which is used for the body text.

 #### Imagery